Euston railway station: Demolition of original station

+Architecture

 Euston's 1960s style of architecture has been described as "a dingy, grey, horizontal nothingness" and a reflection of "the tawdry glamour of its time", entirely lacking in "the sense of occasion, of adventure, that the great Victorian termini gave to the traveller".
 Writing in The Times, Richard Morrison stated that "even by the bleak standards of Sixties architecture, Euston is one of the nastiest concrete boxes in London: devoid of any decorative merit; seemingly concocted to induce maximum angst among passengers; and a blight on surrounding streets.
 The design should never have left the drawing-board – if, indeed, it was ever on a drawing-board.
 It gives the impression of having been scribbled on the back of a soiled paper bag by a thuggish android with a grudge against humanity and a vampiric loathing of sunlight".

+Passenger experience

 Michael Palin, explorer and travel writer, in his contribution to Great Railway Journeys titled "Confessions of a Trainspotter" in 1980, likened it to "a great bath, full of smooth, slippery surfaces where people can be sloshed about efficiently".
+Journalist Barney Ronay described the station as "easily, easily the worst main station in Western Europe" and that using it is "like being taken away to be machine gunned in the woods by various mobile phone and soft drinks companies".
+In contrast, the Spectator's Richard Bratby praised the station, saying it is "human in scale.
+It's classically proportioned, respectful of the cityscape around it and lovingly detailed".

 Access to parts of the station is difficult for people with physical disability.
 The introduction of lifts in 2010 made the taxi rank and underground station accessible from the concourse, though some customers found them unreliable and frequently broken down.
 Wayfindr technology was introduced to the station in 2015 to help people with visual impairment to navigate the station.